c9s/vikube.vim/README.md

 - `:VikubeContextList` - Open the context list buffer.

+- `:Vikube [ResourceType]` - Open the vikube explorer with a specific resource type.

 - `:VikubeNodeList` - Open the node list buffer.

 - `:VikubePodList` - Open the pod list buffer.